ravel44/gapexhaustion/README.md

-# gap exhaustion day trading strategy
+# Gap exhaustion day trading strategy

 A script I created years ago to automate trading gap exhaustions on daily charts with US equities ( NASDAQ, NYSE ).
 The script is designed to be executed on a 1 min chart.